Rafael E. López-Corvo

 Among his many articles on addictions, he wrote A Kleinian understanding of Addictions that challenges the idea that there is a single, distinct unconscious profile that defines drug addiction, as opposed to other forms of personality disorders such as borderline or narcissistic types.
 Rather, it is argued that there are certain variables that are typically present in individuals who use drugs, either legally or illegally, to reduce their levels of anxiety.

 He created the concept of Self-envy that understands all envies as originally intrapsychic.
 He explores the destructive consequence of envy acted out against creative aspects of the self.
 His observations of self-envy in borderline structures led him to recognize the value of intrapsychic interpretation.
 He proposed that self-envy is caused by the interaction of elements of the Oedipus complex.

-Dr. Lopez-Corvo is also a scholar in the psychoanalytic approach of Wilfred Bion, whom he considers has laid the foundations of future psychoanalysis.
+Lopez-Corvo is also a scholar in the psychoanalytic approach of Wilfred Bion, whom he considers has laid the foundations of future psychoanalysis.

 He wrote a Dictionary of the Work of W. R. Bion that is a comprehensive guide to W.R.
 Bion's often obscure terms and meanings, offering insight into the conscious and unconscious factors that may have influenced his work.

 In Wild thoughts in search of a thinker he explores the connections between Classical Psychoanalysis (mainly Freud, Klein and Winnicott) and Bion's novel theories.
 It seeks to make Bion more accessible to readers and to place his theories in a broader, more comprehensive perspective.
 It acknowledges the progressive epistemological evolution between the contributions of Freud, Klein and Bion, and emphasizes that psychoanalysis, like religion, represents different viewers rather than different beliefs.

 In The Traumatised and Non-Traumatised States of the Personality he states that humans have a tendency to give inanimate objects qualities of life and take away the true sense of life from humans.
 This is seen in objects of worship or idealization of dead persons.
 W.R.
 Bion's conceptualization of "absences" is similar to the discovery of negative numbers in mathematics.
 He linked "no-thing" to space and "no-present" to time, as the place where something used to be or the time when something used to happen.
 This chapter looks at a clinical case to show how bivalent emotions linked to bivalent partial objects are uncovered, with interpretation to reach the presence of absent primary objects such as the penis or the breast.

-Also, the concept of pre-conceptual trauma which supposes that every individual must confront the task of containing their Oedipus complex, which is modified by the pre-conceptual traumas they experience early in life.
+Also, the concept of "pre-conceptual trauma" which supposes that every individual must confront the task of containing their Oedipus complex, which is modified by the pre-conceptual traumas they experience early in life.
 These traumas are ubiquitous and occur before the individual has a developed mind capable of providing them with meaning and before the maternal reverie can intuitively protect them.